Module: DatabaseCommandCounter

 .count_commands { ... } ⇒ Integer

-Counts the number of Database commands executed within a block.
+Counts the number of Redis commands executed within a block.

 This method captures the command count before and after executing the provided block, returning the difference.
-This is useful for measuring how many Database commands are executed by a specific operation.
+This is useful for measuring how many Redis commands are executed by a specific operation.

 Examples: